 Any item that produces flames or has an open heating element (i.e. candles, incense, halogen lamps, charcoal, lighter fluid, gasoline/kerosene and their containers) are strictly prohibited and will be confiscated, incurring an automatic $25.00 fine.
 "Hoverboards" are also strictly prohibited within the campus residence halls and will be confiscated.

 Only electrical appliances and equipment that have the mark of an approved testing laboratory (i.e.UL, FM) may be used.
 All ceiling hangings, oversized wall hangings and any overloaded electrical sockets are also considered fire hazards and students will be given a short time to remedy these violations.
 All students in a room share in the violations unless an individual student takes responsibility for the violation.

 Under no circumstances may students perform any electrical wiring or welding within their room/suite/apartment.
 If a student has an electrical concern, they must contact their community supervisor (RD, AD), their Resident Assistant, or Residential Life to submit a work order.

 Guests on campus and Guest Policy

-To facilitate a healthy and smooth transition to the Fall 2021 semester, non-Wentworth guests will not be permitted into the residence halls until at least October 1, 2021.
+To facilitate a healthy and smooth transition to the Fall 2021 semester, non-Wentworth guests will not be permitted into the residence halls until further notice.
 Guests must be vaccinated.
 See the Fall 2021 entry plan.

 Wentworth affords its students the opportunity to have guests on campus and the privilege to entertain guests in a room or suite, as long as the room/suitemate’s right to access, privacy, and to study and sleep free from disturbance is respected.
 Wentworth defines guests as non-Wentworth students, and in the residential setting, any students who are not current residents of the room/suite/apartment they are visiting.